dhevarshini13/CodeAlpha_Tasks/CodeAlpha_tasks/CodeAlpha_Hungman/README.md

-Chatbot
+Hangman Game

-This is a simple rule-based chatbot built using Python.
-It interacts with users using predefined responses.
+A simple text-based Hangman game where the player guesses a hidden word letter by letter.

 Features

-* Responds to greetings like "hello"
+* Random word selection
-* Answers basic questions
+* Limited number of attempts
-* Simple and interactive
+* Displays progress after each guess

 Concepts Used

-* if-elif statements
+* random module
 * loops
-* functions
+* strings and lists

 How to Run

-python chatbot.py
+python hangman.py

-📌 About
+About

 This project was built as part of my CodeAlpha Python Internship.